-While I also love the ease and convenience of roasted asparagus, I find that this pan-seared version is quicker and can be prepared easily when your main dish is cooking.
+While I also love the ease and convenience of roasted asparagus, air fried asparagus, and steamed asparagus, I find that this pan-seared version is quicker and can be prepared easily when your main dish is cooking.

 It can also be adjusted with various flavorings to serve it as a quick vegetable side dish or a Chopped Asparagus Salad.
 Regardless of how you are serving it, this pan-seared garlic butter asparagus recipe is a great way to elevate any of your main dishes and feed your family in a healthy way.

 - It comes together in one skillet in under 10 minutes from start to finish.

 - You can use it as a blank canvas and flavor it in any way you like (more on that below)

 You will need butter (or olive oil), asparagus spears, garlic, and kosher salt and pepper.